 4. Continued therapy with tildrakizumab (Ilumya) will be considered annually if the following criteria are met:

-5. Other uses of tildrakizumab (Ilumya) are considered investigational for all other indications.
+5. Other uses of tildrakizumab (Ilumya) are considered investigational for all other indications, including but not limited to ankylosing spondylitis, non-radiographic axial spondyloarthritis.

 · Member continues to meet initial review criteria; AND